-The Gautreaux initiative in Chicago, a court-ordered remedy for segregation in that city's public housing program, produced striking evidence for neighborhood impacts.
-In

-Gautreaux, low-income Black families moved with housing assistance to largely White neighborhoods in both the city and the suburbs.
+The Gautreaux program in Chicago, a court-ordered remedy for segregation in that city's public housing program, produced striking evidence for neighborhood impacts.
+In Gautreaux, low-income African-American families moved with housing assistance to largely White neighborhoods in both the city and the suburbs.
 Considerable differences were later observed in employment and education outcomes between those who had moved to the suburbs and those who had moved to the city.
-However, Gautreaux was not designed as an experiment, and a variety of factors could have biased these results.
-For example, data were not collected on the families who did not use their assistance to lease a unit.
+However, Gautreaux was not designed as an experiment, and several factors could have biased these results.
+For example, data were not collected on the families who did not use their assistance to lease a housing unit.

 MTO was inspired by the evidence from Gautreaux.
-The demonstration was authorized under Section 152 of the Housing and Community Development Act of 1992, which directed HUD to assist very low-income families with children who reside in public housing or housing receiving project-based assistance under Section 8 of the Housing and Community Development Act of 1937 to move out of areas with high concentrations of persons living in poverty to areas with low concentrations of such persons.
+The demonstration was authorized under Section 152 of the Housing and Community Development Act of 1992, which directs HUD to assist very low-income families with children who reside in public housing or housing receiving project-based assistance under Section 8 of the Housing and Community Development Act of 1937 to move out of areas with high concentrations of persons living in poverty to areas with low concentrations of such persons.

-Section 152 specified that the targeted public and assisted housing projects had to be in cities of at least 350,000 people, located in metropolitan areas of at least 1.5 million people, and required a report to Congress not later than September 30, 2004, on the long-term housing, educational, and employment achievements of the assisted families relative to comparable families who had not received demonstration assistance.
+Section 152 specifies that the targeted public and assisted housing projects have to be in cities of at least 350,000 people and in metropolitan areas of at least 1.5 million people.
+Each project must submit a report to Congress no later than September 30, 2004, on the long-term housing, educational, and employment achievements of the assisted families compared with similar families who did not receive demonstration assistance.
 The HUD appropriations acts for fiscal years 1992 and 1993 provided \$70 million in incremental housing certificates and vouchers for the demonstration.